TheUzair/Front-end-Projects/Calculator App/README.md

 ## Description

-This is a simple calculator app designed to perform basic arithmetic operations.
-It provides a user-friendly interface for performing addition, subtraction, multiplication, and division.
+This calculator allows users to perform basic arithmetic operations with a sleek and intuitive user interface.
+Implemented features include responsive design for various screen sizes, real-time calculation updates.

 ## Features